This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 You could easily spend a full day in Bishop Auckland alone between the attractions here, and if you are here on the weekend in August or September, try and tie your visit in with the open-air performance of Kynren, telling tales from England gone by, which did take place against the backdrop of the castle but from 2020 will be set in its own park with new attractions!

 Understand the north-easts coal and rail history at Locomotion

-Not far from Bishop Auckland is Locomotion, located in Shildon a short bus ride away.
+Not far from Bishop Auckland is Locomotion, located in Shildon, which is a short bus ride away.

-This free museum is dedicated to rail, and the location is due to the Stockton & Darlington Railway opening thier engineering headquarters here in the 1820s.
+This free museum is dedicated to rail, and the location is due to the Stockton & Darlington Railway opening their engineering headquarters here in the 1820s.

-Outside you can also see the historic buildings related to the local railway heritage and the old tracks, that on certain days see the old steam rail come to life again for those wanting to take a ride.
+Outside, you can also see the historic buildings related to the local railway heritage and the old tracks.
+On certain days, you’ll see the old steam rail come to life again for those wanting to take a ride.

 Search for sea glass along the Durham Heritage Coast

-The Durham coast is quite well known for sea-glass, which I hadn’t heard of before, but due to the bottle works which used to be a long here, all of these beautiful colours of glass have been weathered by the waters over the years and are along the beach, with people coming to collect the almost shiny peebles for their collections!
+The Durham coast is quite well known for sea glass, which I hadn’t heard of before, but due to the bottle works which used to be a long here, all of these beautiful colours of the glass have been weathered by the waters over the years and are along the beach, with people coming to collect the almost shiny pebbles for their collections!

-There were still plenty more things I wanted to explore and experience in Durham, but it turned out four-days wasn’t enough time – but in those four days it genuinely did become one of my top place to travel in England!
+There were still plenty more things I wanted to explore and experience in Durham, but it turned out four days wasn’t enough time.
+But in those four days, it genuinely did become one of my top places to travel in England!

-Find out more about Durham on the official tourist boards website!
+Find out more about Durham on the official tourist board website!